Fixed rate bonds vs ISAs

 ISAs, or individual savings accounts, are tax-free savings accounts.
 You can save up to £20,000 per tax year without paying tax and choose from different types of ISAs, such as cash ISAs, stocks and shares ISAs, innovative finance ISAs and lifetime ISAs.
 If you’re the parent or guardian of someone under the age of 18, you can also set up a junior ISA on their behalf.

-The most common ISAs are cash ISAs, and there are three different types of cash ISA, including the following:
+The most common ISAs are cash ISAs, and there are three main types:

 • Instant access ISAs, which provide the flexibility to withdraw your savings without penalty